FormIt360/autodesk-formit-360-web-help/Modify Designs/Work Planes.md

 # Work Planes

 When you change the world axes in the main sketch, or local axes inside a group, a work plane is associated with the X and Y axes.

 A work plane is a virtual 2-dimensional surface used as the origin for sketching elements.
 This work plane will stretch out to infinity and provide a surface to sketch on without snapping to elements behind it.

-*Changing Work Planes *
+## Modifying Work Planes

-After you set the [world axes](../World Axes.md) a light blue plane appears.
+The world axes and and Group axes have default work plane orientations along the default XY plane.

+You may change the work plane orientation in the Main Sketch or in a Group by right-clicking on the canvas, and selecting Set Axes:

 Rotate the [world axes](../World Axes.md) to the plane of another object in the sketch.
 This will align the active work plane to correspond to this face.
 You can now sketch, place elements, and modify elements relative to the new XY plane, rather than the default ground plane.
 You can orbit behind or under the grid and work planes to snap and inference to elements behind it